 The Hawaiian Archipelago by Isabella Bird

 During a time when women explorers were rare, Isabella Bird was unique.
 Despite suffering from ill health for much of her life, she undertook adventures throughout the world.
 This book is an account of the time she spent in Hawaii.
 Bird’s descriptions of the islands are detailed, evocative and humorous.
-Furthermore, although the book was written during the Victorian era, her horse-riding adventures and volcano treks are as engaging today as ever.
+Furthermore, although the book was written during the Victorian era, her adventures are as engaging today as ever.

 The Last Englishman by Keith Foskett

 Many adventure books have been written about the Pacific Crest Trail, but this one is our favourite.
 The epic trail stretches all the way from the Mexican border to Canada.‘ Fozzie’ not only describes the epic trail, but also writes about the many fellow hikers that he encounters on the way.
 Indeed, this is the book which first inspired us to hike the PCT trail one day.
 It’s a great read.
 It tells of both the joys and the struggles of the hike and it’s not an easy one to put down once started!